NormalVR/Normcore-Documentation/docs/reference/classes/Normal.Realtime.Room.md

   - name: disconnected
     definition: bool disconnected { get; }
     summary: True if the room is disconnected or in an error state.
+  - name: offlineMode
+    definition: bool offlineMode { get; }
+    summary: True if the client was started in offline mode with no networking capabilities.
   - name: datastoreFrameDuration
     definition: double datastoreFrameDuration { get; set; }
   - name: debugLogging